YosefLab/Compass/docs/_sources/Compass-Settings.rst.txt

 ------------------

 **\-\-num-processes** [N]
-   Number of processes for Compass to use.
+   Number of processes for Compass to use, each of which handles a single sample.
 Must be a positive integer and defaults to the number of processors on machine (using Python's :code:`multiprocessing.cpu_count()`).
 Ignored when submitting job onto a queue

 **\-\-num-threads** [N]
-   Number of threads to use per sample.
+   Number of threads to use per sample for solving the flux balance optimization problems.
 Default is 1.

 .. note::
    It is generally better to increase the number of processes than the number of threads for better performance, unless the number of processes is greater than the number of samples.
+   This is because it is generally better to have multiple optimization problems being solved at once rather than solving a single optimization problem with multiple threads.

 **\-\-torque-queue** [QUEUE]
    Name of the torque queue to submit to